Frequently Asked Questions

 Why should I use a professional to do my conveyancing?

-By using a professional such as First Class Legal to do your conveyancing and take care of your settlement, you can rest easy, knowing that your sale or purchase will be handled efficiently.
+By using professionals such as the team at First Class Legal to do your conveyancing and take care of your settlement, you can rest easy, knowing that your sale or purchase will be handled efficiently.

 What is the difference between a Conveyancer and a Solicitor?